urbyone/linuxlab/README.md

 - A Linux environment, [WSL2 on Windows](https://learn.microsoft.com/en-us/windows/wsl/install) or [GitHub Codespace](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces#:~:text=GitHub%20Codespaces%20provides%20cloud-hosted%20development%20environments%20for%20any,Code%20or%20a%20browser-based%20editor%20that%27s%20accessible%20anywhere.)
 - An Azure Subscription with Owner RBAC
 - VS Code or Preferred IDE
+- Terraform (configured with access to Azure Subscription with Environment Variables)
+- Ansible
 - Azure CLI
 - Git
-- Terraform (configured with access to Azure Subscription with Environment Variables)
-- Ansible
-- AzCopy

 ### Objectives for Part 1